erikt/MiamiStateMachine/README.md

 A `StateMachine` has a `state: State` (the current state).
 The `State` is a type conforming to `Hashable` and `Sendable`.
 An `enum` defining the possible states works well.

-The transitions between states are defined by `StateTransition`, a value with the `from: State`, the `event: Event` needed to do the transition and the `to: State` where the state machine ends up.
+The transitions between states are defined by `TransitionRule`, a value with the `from: State`, the `event: Event` needed to do the transition and the `to: State` where the state machine ends up.

 The `Event` is a type conforming to `StateMachineEvent`, usually an enum.